lucy-gelderloos/reading-notes/class-08.md

 ### 3. How can using certain properties of flexbox negatively impact accessibility?

-By default, the appearance of flexbox elements is controlled by the language of the page (so for a page set to English, flexbox items will move left to right and top to bottom; if the page were set to Arabic, the items will move right to left).
+By default, the appearance of flexbox elements is controlled by the language of the page (so for a page set to English, flexbox items will move left to right and top to bottom; if the page were set to Arabic, the items would move right to left).
 This default order can be *visually* reversed using the `row-reverse` or `column-reverse` values, but the browser (and screen readers) will focus on the first element first, even if it *appears* last on the page.

 ## [MDN - Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)